 Bluetooth 4.0 LE (low energy)

-Bluetooth 4.0 smart is not to be mistaken with the first versions of Bluetooth that needed pairing and never actually worked as expected.
+Bluetooth 4.0 LE is not to be mistaken with the first versions of Bluetooth that needed pairing and never actually worked as expected.

 Nokia has standardized Bluetooth 4.0 smart and it is implemented in many modern smartphones and devices.